Hassanabad, Hunza

-Hassanabad is one of the villages of the Hunza Valley.
+Hassanabad is one of the villages of the Hunza Valley in Gilgit Baltistan region.
+Situated in the Karakoram mountain range, the village lies at risk to glacial lake outburst floods (GLOFs) originating from the surrounding glaciers specially the Shishper Glacier.
 The Karakoram Highway (KKH) crawls through Hassanabad, with total length of 5 kilometers.
 Hassanabad is known for power generation, with almost all of the hydro-power projects of Hunza located here, except for Ahmedabad Hydel Power Plant.

 Location

 Hassanabad is located in between Aliabad and Murtazaabad villages.
 Hassanabad is located at an average height of 2100 meters.
+Hassanabad is also gateway to Hachinder Chish peak (7162.4 meters).

 Hassanabad is located on the Karakoram Highway (N-35).
-In 2022, the bridge across a tributary of the Hunza was destroyed by floodwaters.
+In May 2022, the bridge across a tributary of the Hunza was destroyed by floodwaters.

 Constituency

 Hassanabad is in constituency of GBLA-6.
 Hassanabad comes in district Hunza and tehsil Aliabad.

-Mountains

-Hassanabad is also gateway to Hachinder Chish (7162.4 meters).

-People

-The population is of the town is around 1500 people.
-All of the residents are Muslims.

-Tribes
+Demographics

+The village is home to around 200 families.
 Two of the old Hunza tribes are present in Hassanabad, Ganishkutz and Xhill Ganishkutz.